AhmedAlfahdi/Mech.Eng.Hub/README.md

 ### Calculations and graphing

-1. [Smath Studio](https://smath.com/en-US) - A free software that you can use to solve equations.`Standalone`
+1. [Smath Studio](https://smath.com/en-US) - A free software that you can use to solve math numerically, and -somewhat- symbolically in notebook style with units. `Standalone`
 2. [Engineering paper](https://engineeringpaper.xyz/) - Shareable interactive engineering calculations and graphs powered by Python.`Online`
 3. [Fxsolver](https://www.fxsolver.com/) - Huge library of equations and formulas covering all felids of science and engineering.`Online`
 4. [Desmos](https://www.desmos.com/) - Online graphing calculator.`Online`